Skip to main content

 Upward view of the glass and steel dome at San Francisco Centre, originally part of the Emporium building.

-The Market Street façade retained its historic charm, while the Mission Street side received a modern makeover—complete with a glass curtain wall and a soaring Bloomingdale’s sign, reinforcing the mall’s new identity.
+The Market Street façade of The Emporium retained its historic charm, while the Mission Street side received a modern makeover—complete with a glass curtain wall and a soaring Bloomingdale’s sign, reinforcing the mall’s new identity.

-In addition to the food court, the Centre offered a range of sit-down dining options, helping to position it as a full lifestyle destination, not just a mall.
+In addition to the food court, the Centre offered a range of sit-down dining options, helping to position it as a full lifestyle destination.
+In many ways, Westfield was applying the suburban lifestyle-center model to the center of San Francisco.

 For a time, Westfield San Francisco Centre represented the pinnacle of urban retail innovation.
 The crowds that flooded in during the grand reopening, the buzz surrounding its exclusive stores, and the seamless blend of past and present made it one of the most visited places downtown.

-But even as the mall shined, downtown San Francisco began to face new challenges: changing consumer behavior, rising retail vacancies, and shifting urban dynamics.
+But even as the mall reached its peak, downtown San Francisco began to face new challenges: changing consumer behavior, rising retail vacancies, and shifting urban dynamics.

 In the late 2010s, the mall’s fortunes began to fade.
 Nordstrom, once the Centre’s crown jewel, started pulling back.
 Its Stonestown Galleria location closed in 2019, and in 2023, its flagship store at San Francisco Centre shut its doors permanently.